 MIGUEL ARROYO CASTILLO (1920 - 2004)

-The 1950s in Venezuela was characterized by material progress and renewal.
+The 1950s in Venezuela were characterized by material progress and renewal.
 The architecture and furniture of simple geometric lines showed the lifestyle of a country that went from rural to urban.
-Lampolux, Decodibo, the Hatch Gallery and Capuy were the shop and galleries that introduced modern furniture in Venezuela.
-The first to assume the design of modern furniture in these lands was Miguel Arroyo, remembered for his management as director of the Museum of Fine Arts, as well as for his career in ceramics, research and teaching of the arts.
+Lampolux, Decodibo, the Hatch Gallery, and Capuy were shops and galleries introducing modern furniture to Venezuela.
+Miguel Arroyo was the first to assume modern furniture design in these lands.
+He was remembered for his management as director of the Museum of Fine Arts and his ceramics, research, and arts teaching career.

-Miguel Gerónimo Arroyo Castillo was born in Venezuela on August 28, 1920 and died on November 3, 2004.
-He was a ceramist, professor, curator, museographer, writer, critic, historian, furniture maker and interior designer as well as a promoter of the arts and their conservation.
-He pioneered furniture design in Venezuela
+Miguel Gerónimo Arroyo Castillo was born in Venezuela on August 28, 1920, and died on November 3, 2004.
+He was a ceramist, professor, curator, museographer, writer, critic, historian, furniture maker and interior designer, and a promoter of the arts and their conservation.
+He pioneered furniture design in Venezuela.

-Modern architecture boomed in Caracas of the Fifties, the City University was designed by Carlos Raúl Villanueva and the Urbanization Bello Monte promoted by Inocente Palacios, was commissioned.
+Modern architecture boomed in Caracas of the Fifties, the City University designed by Carlos Raúl Villanueva, and the Urbanization Bello Monte promoted by Inocente Palacios, was commissioned.
 However, there were few modern furniture firms conceived in the country.

-By accepting the commission, Arroyo undertook an investigation into colonial furniture in Mexico, which began with the careful observation of specimens exhibited in the Quinta de Anauco.
-He concluded that the main characteristics of colonial furniture were sobriety, material (wood), preference for the use of curved lines and craftsmanship.
-This information was the basis for designing the dining set, a wardrobe, the seating and the rooms, which formally exhibit an authentic integration of colonial aesthetics with the modernist language.
+Arroyo investigated colonial furniture in Mexico by accepting the commission, which began with carefully observing specimens exhibited in the Quinta de Anauco.
+He concluded that the main characteristics of colonial furniture were sobriety, material (wood), preference for curved lines, and craftsmanship.
+This information was the basis for designing the dining set, a wardrobe, the seating, and the rooms, which formally exhibit an authentic integration of colonial aesthetics with the modernist language.
 Several of these objects were in the exhibition Interior Modern, mounted in the Sala Trasnocho Arte Contacto in 2005.

-Between 1950 and 1959 Miguel Arroyo designed more than one hundred pieces furniture, both for individual projects and for companies.
-He mostly worked with native woods, and often in collaboration with the cabinetmaker of Canary origin Pedro Santana.
-The woods were used according to their texture, hardness and color, and sometimes combined with other materials such as metal, marble and formica.
+Between 1950 and 1959, Miguel Arroyo designed more than one hundred pieces of furniture, both for individual projects and companies.
+He mainly worked with native woods and often collaborated with the cabinetmaker of Canary origin Pedro Santana.
+The woods were used according to their texture, hardness, and color and sometimes combined with other materials such as metal, marble, and formica.

-At an aesthetic level there were also opportunities in which Arroyo's furniture evoked the visual rhythm of geometric abstraction, as in the case of the table he created for the Mendoza family with the concept "empty-full".
+There were also opportunities in which Arroyo's furniture evoked the visual rhythm of geometric abstraction at an aesthetic level.
+He created the table for the Mendoza family with the concept of "empty-full".

 ENQUIRE ABOUT THE DESIGNER